follesoe/Geta.Bring/README.md

 #### Getting rates

-To get all rates use *IShippingPlugin* and use *GetRate* method.
-Note that IShippingPlugin has the same functionality as IShippingGateway but works only with the abstraction API instead of concrete classes.
+To get all rates we suggest implementing a ShippingService as in [Episerver Foundation](https://github.com/episerver/Foundation/blob/b29257b2411991407fa84f8166af9d958bdd2f0f/src/Foundation.Commerce/Order/Services/ShippingService.cs):

+Then you can use service to get rates.
 Example:

-    var shipment = cart.GetFirstShipment(); // using cart of type ICart var shippingMethods = ShippingManager.GetShippingMethods(languageId);
+    var shipment = cart.GetFirstShipment();
-    var shippingRates = new List<CommerceCart.ShippingRate>();
+    var methods = _shippingService.GetShippingMethodsByMarket(cart.MarketId.ToString(), false);
-    foreach (var shippingMethod in
+    foreach (var shippingMethodInfoModel in methods)
-        shippingMethods.ShippingMethod.OrderBy(x => x.Ordering))
     {
-        var message = string.Empty;
-        var rate = _shippingPlugin.GetRate(currentMarket, shippingMethod.ShippingMethodId, shipment, ref message);
+        var rate = _shippingService.GetRate(shipment, shippingMethodInfoModel,
-        shippingRates.Add(rate);
+                        currentMarket);
     }

-This example shows how to get all awailable shipping rates.
-You also can get only Bring shipping rates with specific details and also group them.

-    var bringShippingRates = shippingRates.OfType<BringShippingRate>();
+If shipment method is of type BringShipmentGateway, you can cast rate to BringShippingRate to get more info, like estimated delivery date:

+    if (rate is BringShippingRate bringShippingRate)
+    {
-    var rateGroups = bringShippingRates
+        var estimatedDelivery = bringShippingRate.ExpectedDeliveryDate);
-        .GroupBy(x => x.MainDisplayCategory)
-        .Select(x => new BringShippingRateGroup(x.Key, x));
+    }

 You can create a partial view to render bring shipping rates.
 For example: